Some years ago we complained how the dollar store does copy every succesful product and resold it cheaper.

 What is Amazon Basics?

-Where does Amazon Basics come from?
+Where do Amazon Basics products come from?

 I said previously, whether it may be in posts, classes or lectures, that if we sell on Amazon we are doing Jeff Bezos’ dirty job.